Norman Holmes Pearson: Career

 Pearson was recruited by Donald Downes to work for the Office of Strategic Services (OSS), in London during World War II.
 By 1943 Pearson was working under James R. Murphy as part of the new X-2 CI (counterintelligence) branch that served as the link between the OSS and the British Ultra cryptoanalysis project in nearby Bletchley Park.
 Working with British Special Intelligence (SI), X-2 helped turn all of Germany's secret agents in Britain and exposed a network of 85 enemy agents in Mozambique.
-By 1944 there were sixteen X-2 field stations and nearly a hundred on staff.
-Pearson said the British 'were the ecologists of double agency: everything was interrelated, everything must be kept in balance.'"
-In addition, the Art Looting Investigation Unit reported directly to him; the 2013 movie "Monuments Men" concerns that unit.
-Robin Winks says "Some of his best work, done for the OSS in its final months, were analyses of the intelligence services of other nations."
-Following the war he helped organize the Central Intelligence Agency (CIA).
+By 1944, there were sixteen X-2 field stations and nearly a hundred on staff.
+Pearson said the British "were the ecologists of double agency: everything was interrelated, everything must be kept in balance.'"
+In addition, the Art Looting Investigation Unit reported directly to him; the 2013 movie Monuments Men concerns that unit.
+Robin Winks writes: "Some of his best work, done for the OSS in its final months, were analyses of the intelligence services of other nations."
+Following the war, he helped organize the Central Intelligence Agency (CIA).
 To head counterintelligence for the new agency he helped recruit James Jesus Angleton, who had been his "number two" in the OSS in London and head of X-2 Italy.

 Pearson turned down a position at the State Department to return to academe.
 He co-founded and headed Yale's new American Studies program, in which scholarship became an instrument for promoting American interests during the Cold War, such as recruiting personnel for the CIA and other agencies.
 Popular among undergraduates, the program sought to instruct them in what the program viewed as the fundamentals of American civilization and thereby instill a sense of nationalism and national purpose.
 It was also used as a recruiting vehicle for foreign students who, after their return to their home countries, might be useful to US foreign policy objectives.
 Also during the 1940s and 1950s, Wyoming millionaire William R. Coe made large contributions to the American Studies programs at Yale in order to celebrate American values and defeat the "threat of communism".
 Pearson had realized "that the international standing of American Studies at Yale to no small degree depended on the attraction of the program for foreign students and on the continued ties between those scholars and the program ...
 Norman was Yale.
 There were many brilliant scholars and teachers, but he was the one who cared.".